Of Poverty, Cancer, Bureaucracy, and Death

 The cancer she thought she beat six years ago came back strong and angry, invading her lungs and liver and spine.
 By the time she found out — when the fluid buildup around her lungs sent her to the ER believing she had pneumonia — there was nothing to be done for her except Fentanyl patches and Oxycodone.

-After her breast cancer was declared in remission following chemo and a double mastectomy, she was supposed to go for regular annual follow ups to make sure the disease stayed gone.
-Funny thing though, oncologists like to be paid for their services.
+After her breast cancer was declared in remission following chemo and a double mastectomy in 2014, she was supposed to go for regular annual follow ups to make sure the disease stayed gone.
+Funny thing though; oncologists like to be paid for their services.

 My sister is a massage therapist, working most recently as a contractor at a chiropractor’s office, a job from which she was laid off in December.
 Such an employment arrangement does not provide health insurance benefits.
 According to her 2019 Form 1099, she made less than $15,000 last year, which means she also could not afford to purchase her own coverage.

 The state of West Virginia took the Medicaid expansion under the ACA, permitting the state’s program to cover low income adults.
 But my sister doesn’t live here; she lives in Oklahoma, where she wouldn’t qualify unless she was disabled or had a minor child, as she did during her first bout of cancer.
 She was what’s known as an “ABAWD”, or “able bodied adult without dependents”, a category of person for whom Medicaid is not available in states like Oklahoma.

 So when my sister tried to schedule her yearly check ups, the oncologist required payment up front.
 It was several hundred dollars for the visit and associated testing, money she didn’t have.
 I would have given it to her if I’d known, but she never told me.
 She just didn’t go.